Handling and using high pressure cylinders should only be done by trained personnel.

 The “racks” are steel frames with 6 or 12 cylinders clamped together feeding into a single manifold.
 They often use the 230 cu.ft gas cylinders.
 So 12 cylinders x 230 cuft = 2,760 cuft or 78 m3.
 The strong advantage of cylinders is that the nitrogen will stay in them for years.
 And it will always be ready to go in an instant (if the valves work).
 However, the cylinder owner usually charges demurage – a rental fee for the cylinders, and that can be expensive over time.
 That problem can be overcome by purchasing the cylinders.
 Cylinders should be tested every 5 years and they are date stamped for the last test.
 Refilling stations may not refill if the test period is beyond the nominal test date.

-Another option for larger quantities is a dewar.
+Another option for larger quantities of gas is a dewar.
 Dewar containers can hold liquid nitrogen, argon, oxygen, CO2, etc. A 180 liter dewar may hold 140 cubic meters at 10 bar.
 The disadvantage of liquid nitrogen is that it is a perishable commodity.
 It will vaporize and escape from the dewars over a short period of time.
 It may all be gone in 3 weeks if the dewar is in the hot sun.
-Portable dewars come in many sizes from the little 1 liter size that the dermatologist might use to 265 liters.
+Dewars are portable and they come in many sizes from the little 1 liter size that the dermatologist might use to 265 liters and then up to thousands of gallons.
 Generally when the dewar is very large it is simply referred to as a liquid nitrogen tank or LN2 tank and it can hold thousands of gallons or liters.

 Liquid nitrogen tank truck trailers can hold about 500,000 cubic feet, (about 5,000 gallons) and the nitrogen is always escaping due to boil-off, approximately .2% to 5% per day depending on how good the insulation is.
 Usually they have relatively low pressure tanks, 25 psi is normal.
 They usually have a transfer pump to move the nitrogen into stationary tanks.